 If you or a loved one is considering alcohol addiction treatment, take this statistic to heart: for every year you spend in recovery, your chances of lifelong sobriety increase.
 An 8-year study of nearly 1,200 adults who struggled with alcohol addiction showed that in the first year of recovery, about one-third of people will maintain sobriety.
 After the one-year mark, this number increases to 50%.
 If you hit the 5-year milestone, your chances of continuing lifelong sobriety increase to 85%.
 You can give yourself even better odds by surrounding yourself with healthy, positive people, committing to regular AA meetings, and considering ongoing therapy to develop healthy coping mechanisms for managing stress.

-2. Seeking Alcohol Addiction Treatment Saves Money
+2. Seeking Alcohol Addiction Treatment Could Save You Money

 Read More: What To Expect an Inpatient Treatment Center

 3. Addiction Treatment Could Reduce Your Risk of Disease